andredesousa/angular-eslint-prettier-stylelint/README.md

 # Angular project with ESLint, Prettier and stylelint

+JavaScript linters are tools that you can use to help you improve your code.
+They scan your scripts for common issues and errors, and give you back a report.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.

 ## Project Structure